-The Fitness Center has a sauna, multi-purpose rooms, racquetball courts, free weights, and cardio/circuit areas.
+The Fitness Center has a sauna, free weights, and cardio/circuit areas.
 It also features a 16th of a mile track on the second floor.
 Students enrolled at Kaskaskia will have free access to the Fitness Center through their KC ID.
 All other individuals will pay a rate of \$5.00 per day or \$20.00 per month.
 Members of Alumni and Friends monthly rate is \$15.00.